toadesina/toadesina.github.io/README.md

-# toadesina.github.io
+# Tolulope Adesina, Ph.D.
-Tolulope Adesina's personal website
+Creating new frontiers with AI, IoT and Blockchain to combat the world's most pressing problems